 © Pint of Science, 2019.
 All rights reserved.

-Come and find out about the power of microbes and global syndemic and grab your chance to win some Pint of Science goodies.
+Come and find out more about the power of microbes and global syndemic and grab your chance to win some Pint of Science goodies.
 Already got curious?
-You can find an abstract of the talks below.
+You can find an abstract of the talks below, talks will be in English.
 See you there!

 Power of the microbes: small size, global impact